The University of South Carolina Stamps Scholars

-The Stamps Carolina Scholar awards, established in 2013, are the most prestigious in-state undergraduate scholarships at the University of South Carolina.
-Students who accept the scholarships receive automatic entrance into the South Carolina Honors College and an annual stipend of $10,000, which helps cover costs such as tuition, fees, books, and room and board.
+The Stamps Scholar awards, established in 2013 for SC residents and in 2017 for out-of-state students, are the most prestigious in-state and out-of-state undergraduate scholarships at the University of South Carolina.
+Students who accept the scholarships receive automatic entrance into the South Carolina Honors College and an annual stipend of up to $20,000, which helps cover costs such as tuition, fees, books, and room and board.
 The stipends are renewable annually to support the scholars through four years of study.
-Stamps Carolina Scholars also receive an enrichment award of $8,000 to use for high-impact opportunities outside the classroom.
-In addition to the monetary awards, Stamps Carolina Scholars enjoy many benefits, including preferred freshmen housing, parking privileges, a laptop computer or iPad, and a comprehensive calendar of activities and events to complement their academic experience organized by the Office of Fellowships and Scholars Programs.
+Stamps Scholars also receive an enrichment award of $10,000 to use for high-impact opportunities outside the classroom.
+In addition to the monetary awards, Stamps Scholars enjoy many benefits, including preferred freshmen housing, parking privileges, a laptop computer, and a comprehensive calendar of activities and events to complement their academic experience organized by the Office of Fellowships and Scholars Programs.

-For more information on applying to be a Stamps Carolina Scholar, please visit: http://www.sc.edu/about/offices_and_divisions/undergraduate_admissions/honors_and_scholars_programs/top_scholars/how_to_apply.php
+For more information on applying to be a Stamps Scholar, please visit: http://www.sc.edu/about/offices_and_divisions/undergraduate_admissions/honors_and_scholars_programs/top_scholars/how_to_apply.php

-For more information on the South Carolina Honors College, please visit: schc.sc.edu
+For more information on the South Carolina Honors College, please visit www.sc.edu/honorscollege.

 For more information on the Carolina Scholars Program and the Office of Fellowships and Scholar Programs, please visit: www.sc.edu/ofsp